glahitette/kubernetes/gitops_cheat_sheet.md

   - The private key for secret decryption, which should stay within the cluster, and never be shared.
 - [Process](https://learning.codefresh.io/path-player?courseid=gitops-fundamentals&unit=gitops-fundamentals_63a080ca69969Unit):
   - Create a plain Kubernetes secret locally: never commit it anywhere.
-  - Use kubeseal to encrypt the secret in a SealedSecret: `kubeseal -n my-namespace <.db-creds.yml> db-creds.json`
+  - Use kubeseal to encrypt the secret in a SealedSecret: `kubeseal < db-creds.yml > db-creds-encrypted.yaml -o yaml`
     - Sealed secrets are cluster and namespace specific!
 To use the same secret for different clusters, it must be encrypted for each cluster individually.
-  - Delete the original secret from your workstation and apply the sealed secret to the cluster: `k -n my-namespace apply -f db-creds.json`
+  - Delete the original secret from your workstation and apply the sealed secret to the cluster: `k [-n my-ns] apply -f db-creds-encrypted.yaml`
   - Commit the Sealed secret to Git.
   - Deploy your application that expects normal Kubernetes secrets to function.
   - The Bitnami Sealed Secrets controller decrypts the Sealed secrets and passes them to your application as plain secrets.